 In some situations you might need to use a mean with properties unique to that specific value of p.
 But for many applications, the important part is just whether p is at, below, or above one, which determines whether it curves and which direction it curves in.

-I hope the animations above have given you a better intuition about what’s happening when you use a mean.
+I hope these animations above have given you a better intuition about what’s happening when you use a mean.
 If you have any corrections or insight to provide please leave a comment.

 ❈ ❈ ❈

-I’m looking for an data science/engineering job near San Francisco or remote.
+I’m looking for a data science/engineering job near San Francisco or remote.
 Contact info on my personal site.

 I generated the images in this notebook (matplotlib, imageio).